 Matthew’s early career as a sailor gave him the opportunity to visit a wide variety of food markets scattered around the Mediterranean islands of Greece and Sicily.
 The different stalls boasted a range of food products, from cold cuts to cheeses, herbs and spices.
 It was around this time that Matthew became captivated by the unique atmosphere that formed the ancient Mediterranean food markets, and took on a career that involved seeking out the highest quality of products.

-Good Earth was formed shortly after Matthew’s return to Malta in October 1984 and the rest, as they say, is history.
+Good Earth was formed shortly after Matthew’s return to Malta and the rest, as they say, is history.

 In 2003 Matthew’s nephew, Nikolai de Giorgio, joined Good Earth and together they took the business from strength to strength.
 Over the next ten years Matthew would travel annually to source produce and identify new opportunities across the European market.